boban-dj/arch-drive/README.md

 ## FAQ

-### What is the default user/password on created system?
+#### What is the default user/password on created system?

 The only user on system is root without a password.
 You could change it by running `passwd`, or create regular user, add it to sudoers and lock root user later with `passwd -l root`.

+#### How to connect to network on created system?

+Run command `ip link` to show the available network interfaces.
+If you see eth0, you could connect Ethernet cable to your computer and wait few seconds until connection will be autoconfigured.
+If you see wlan0, your computer has compatible WiFi adapter, and you could connect to any WiFi network by running `wifi-menu`.

-### How to make USB drive the default boot option on Macs?
+#### How to make USB drive the default boot option on Macs?

 Boot to OS X and open Terminal.
 Run `diskutil list`.
 Notice the disk number of your USB drive.
 Run `sudo bless --setBoot --device=/dev/disk1s1`, where `disk1` contains the correct number of your USB drive.